ungoogled-software/ungoogled-chromium/docs/building.md

 ### Hardware requirements

 * For 64-bit systems, at least 8 GB of RAM is highly recommended (as recommended in the Chromium source tree under `docs/linux_build_instructions.md`).
-    * It may be possible to reduce RAM comsumption with a lower value for the GN flag `jumbo_file_merge_limit` (documented in the Chromium source code under `docs/jumbo.md`).
+    * It may be possible to reduce RAM consumption with a lower value for the GN flag `jumbo_file_merge_limit` (documented in the Chromium source code under `docs/jumbo.md`).
     * Debian's `chromium` package version `69.0.3497.81-1` uses a value of: 12
 * Filesystem space: 8 GB is the bare minimum.
 More is safer.